-Please visit http://studyabroad.uark.edu for more specific information about application to these and other programs.
+Please visit http://studyabroad.uark.edu and or contact Dr. Bryan Hill (bwhill@uark.edu) for more specific information about application to these and other programs.

 Honors Program

 The Honors Program in the Department of Biomedical Engineering is designed for high-ability students who are interested in more vigorous and in-depth academic challenges.
 In order to graduate from the Honors Program, students must take a minimum of 12 hours of honors courses, with at least 6 of the 12 hours in BMEG including BMEG 450VH Honors Thesis as an honors student in the Department of Biomedical Engineering.
 Below are the honors courses offered in the BMEG department of which one is required: